varshaponnaganti7/covid19-data-analysis/README.md

 ## How to Run

-1. Clone this repository or download the files
+1. Download or clone this repository
 2. Install required libraries: pip install pandas numpy matplotlib seaborn
 3. Open and run `covid_analysis.ipynb`

 ## Conclusion

-This project demonstrates data cleaning, feature engineering, aggregation, and visualization using real-world COVID-19 data.
+This project demonstrates data cleaning, feature engineering, and visualization using real-world COVID-19 data.